 The financial measures affecting trade and the arbitrary taxes decided in London soon became intolerable to the colonists.
-They have now the opportunity and the financial means of standing on their own feet and managing their own affairs.
+They now have the opportunity and the financial means to stand on their own feet and manage their own affairs.

 Instead of being treated as equal partners, the American colonists were considered by the Prime Minister as second-rate citizens or children :

 “This is the mother country.
-They are the children, they must obey and we prescribe".
-(William Pitt)
+They are the children, they must obey and we prescribe”.William Pitt

 By rising against Britain the colonists exploded the myth of English liberty while using at the same time the principles that the people of England themselves had established one century before in the Glorious Revolution.

-I. Origins of the Revolution
+Origins of the Revolution

 Several circumstances had put a strain on Anglo-American relations in the 18th century.

-- Further restrictions were imposed through arbitrary taxation decided in London.
+Further restrictions were imposed through arbitrary taxation decided in London.

-- 1763: the Royal Proclamation prohibited any British settlement west of the Appalachians, which created a major land problem in the colonies and restricted economic expansion.
+1763: the Royal Proclamation prohibited any British settlement west of the Appalachians, which created a major land problem in the colonies and restricted economic expansion.

 So economic and patriotic motivations were closely linked in creating a feeling of rebellion.

-II.
 The insurrection in New England

 In May 1765, the Virginia Colonial Assembly voted a series of resolutions to tax the colonists.
 The latter started to organize themselves into activist groups such as the “Sons of Liberty” led by Samuel Adam.

 In March 1770, the Boston”s Sons of Liberty attacked the British local garrison.
 British soldiers opened fire upon the crowd.
 This tragic incident, known as the Boston Massacre, is one of the triggers of the War of Independence against Britain.

 The first real battle took place in June 1775, outside Boston at Bunker Hill.
-There, the American volunteers managed to resist and to succeed over British troops for the first time.
+There, the American volunteers managed to resist and succeed over British troops for the first time.

 The Spirit of 1776

 In January 1776, the Englishman Thomas Paine published a pamphlet against Britain: it launched the spirit of 1776.

 “Does America be America of shop-keepers and farmers benefit by remaining under British rule?
-The plain answer of common sense is no."
+The plain answer of common sense is no.”Thomas Paine, Common Sense

 The book immediately sold over 120,000 copies.

 Thomas Jefferson wrote the draft in his highly rhetorical style.
-A revised version was finally approved by Congress on July 4th 1776, by the delegates of all the 13 colonies, except 2 New York representatives who abstained.
+A revised version was finally approved by Congress on July 4th, 1776, by the delegates of all the 13 colonies, except for two New York representatives who abstained.

-IV.The Meaning of the Declaration of Independence
+The Meaning of the Declaration of Independence

 In its preamble, it insists on the vital necessity of separation and independence, seen as part of the natural evolutionary process inherent to human nature: